smart-swimmingpool/website/content/en/home/openhab.md

 weight = 30  # Order that this section will appear.

-title = "openHAB Configuration"
-# subtitle = "Smooth Integration of Pool Controller within openHAB"
+title = "openHAB Configuration" subtitle = "Smooth Integration at openHAB"

 [header]
   image = "openhab-smartphone-sitemap.png"